Zoe-R27/Patterns/README.md

 If you want to learn more about Docker you can [read more here](https://www.geeksforgeeks.org/containerization-using-docker/).

 The adapter pattern is used to allow the program to use the CSV file as if it were a database.
-The client - in this case the `GiftCardCsvHandler` - is trying to call the database.
+The client - in this case the `GiftCardGenerationService` - is trying to call the database.
 The repositories are the original interface that we want the client to still feel like they are using.
 The adapter classes are there to adapt the CSV file to the interface that the client is expecting.
-This way the client doesn't need to call all the methods related to file handling, such as readFile, parseFile, writeToFile, etc. It just needs to call save, get, and update functions that would normally be found in a repository.
+This way the client doesn't need to call all the methods related to file handling, such as readFile, parseFile, writeToFile, etc located in the CSV handlers.
+It just needs to call save, get, and update functions that would normally be found in a repository.

 ### Prototype
 The example for this can be found in the `TestUtil` file in the test package.